peprodev/pepro-ultimate-invoice-git/readme.txt

 == Changelog ==

+= 1.2.5 =
+- Fixed Jalali Date Converter incompatibility with some themes
+- Fixed Jalali Datepicker and Persian WooCommerce incompatibility

 = 1.2.4 =
 - Fixed Item Wrong Price display in some cases
 - Fixed Using Current Currency instead of Order Currency